Inventory Accuracy: What Every Business Owner Should Know

 Can lead to overstocking and extra holding costs

-Bad records can often lead to poor decisions, like buying too much inventory based on flawed usage numbers.
+Bad records can often lead to poor decisions, like buying too many inventory items based on flawed usage numbers.

-That will lead to extra carrying costs and fill up your warehouses with unsellable stock.
+That will lead to excess inventory, extra carrying costs and fill up your warehouses with unsellable stock.